dgroomes/my-software/go/README.md

 ## `my-fuzzy-finder`

-`my-fuzzy-finder` is a commandline fuzzy finder with a JSON API, and it supports multi-line strings.
+`my-fuzzy-finder` is a commandline fuzzy finder with a JSON API.
 It's designed to have a similar user experience to `fzf`.

 I think `fzf` really got the UX right, and it's been replicated in many tools.
-The main feature I'm missing from `fzf` is the ability to have structured output.
+The main feature I'm missing from `fzf` is the ability to have structured input and output.
 I use [Nushell](https://www.nushell.sh/) which is a shell that uses structured data, and the more that my tools can support structured data, the better.

+When it comes to matching on [multi-line items in `fzf`, you can do it](https://junegunn.github.io/fzf/tips/processing-multi-line-items/), but you have to ditch the familiar newline-delimited model and instead use a `NUL`-delimited model.
+Some tools support this out-of-the-box, like `find`, which has the `-print0` option.
+But for many other tools, you have to retrofit their output with some scripting.
+For me, I can afford to shape my tools to use structured data instead of injecting this structure in an ad-hoc way.
+I want to avoid particularly gnarly stringly-typed programming.

 `my-fuzzy-finder` is a TUI (text user interface) program built using these excellent projects: